-I am a Postdoctoral Scholar in theoretical physics at the University of Kentucky, and regular visitor at Fermilab, working with Richard Hill on radiative corrections to neutrino-nucleus interactions.
+I am a Postdoctoral Scholar in theoretical physics at the University of Kentucky, and an Intensity Frontier Fellow at Fermilab, working with Richard Hill on radiative corrections to neutrino-nucleus interactions and the Mu2e collaboration on background estimates.

 I am interested in particle physics phenomenology, searches for new physics, effective field theory, and emergent behavior in many-body systems.
+As a guiding principle, I try to study problems that are relevant for either ongoing or near-future experimental programs.
 More information can be found on my research interests page, and in my list of publications.

-I completed my graduate education at McMaster University with an M.Sc. supervised by Itay Yavin (2015) and a Ph.D. supervised by Duncan O’Dell (2019).
-During this period I was an affiliate graduate student at the Perimeter Institute for Theoretical Physics in Waterloo.
+I completed my graduate education at McMaster University with an M.Sc. supervised by Itay Yavin (2015) and a Ph.D. supervised by Duncan (DHJ) O’Dell (2019).
+During this period I was an affiliate graduate student at the Perimeter Institute for Theoretical Physics in Waterloo where I collaborated with Cliff Burgess, Gabriel Magill, and Maxim Pospelov.

 If you want to read more about Ryan Plestid the person, go here.